 If the number they come up with matches the scan count, the first physical count was probably off.

 If the number they come up with matches the first physical count, you need to send someone to re-scan the section.
 If the re-scan matches the number for the second physical count, delete the original scan file from the Inventory Files folderand add this new one.

 If the numbers still don't match, send your scanner and couter out together to go through the section.
 If tey still can't resolve the issue, send someone new out to help.

-Physical Inventory video #2: Scan and physical counts
+Video: (Physical Inventory video #2) Scan and physical counts

-How do I prepare for a full-store physical inventory? document
+Article: How do I prepare for a full-store physical inventory?

-How do I analyze inventory scan results? document
+Article: How do I analyze inventory scan results?

-How do I resolve discrepancies in my inventory counts? document
+Article: How do I resolve discrepancies in my inventory counts?

-What permissions do my staff need to do a cycle count or full-store inventory? document
+Article: What permissions do my staff need to do a cycle count or full-store inventory?